 Small employers on a tight budget are increasingly finding that reimbursing employees for medical expenses they incur is a great alternative to traditional group health insurance.

-Reimbursement of employee medical expenses is a common practice, especially among small employers looking for more affordable health insurance solutions.
-There are several ways to go about employee medical expense reimbursement, so what is the tax treatment?
+There are several ways to go about employee medical expense reimbursement.
+Some ways offer significant tax savings, which helps stretch every dollar.
 Here’s a look at the tax treatment for different reimbursement scenarios.

-These types of reimbursement plans allow for tax-free reimbursement of expenses incurred for medical care as defined in Section 213(d), including reimbursement for individual health insurance expenses.
+These types of reimbursement plans allow for tax-free reimbursement of expenses incurred for medical care as defined in Section 213(d) or IRS Publication 502, including reimbursement for individual health insurance expenses.